A Hike into the Heart of Fiordland

 Arguably the wildest part of New Zealand, Fiordland National Park is unsurprisingly known for its fiords, towering mountain peaks, alpine environments and extremely dense forest.
 Doesn’t that just draw you into wanting to hike the crap out of this national park?!
 With that in mind, here are some of the best multi-day hikes in the Fiordland National Park.

 Fiordland National Park and its multi-day hikes might be remote but there are transport providers and guided hike companies that can get you to these locations and back again whether you are a lone wolf or want to be part of a group.
-Good bases to get transport from include Te Anau, Queenstown and Invercargill.
+Good bases to get transport include Te Anau, Queenstown and Invercargill.

 Anyone can do these walks, as long as you have a will to explore and are fully prepared.
 Check out our hike preparation tips here, then enjoy the adventure of a lifetime.